Documentation

 expression path_regexp('<regexp>')

 Like path, but supports regular expressions.
-Write the pattern on the URI-decoded/unescaped form of the path.
+Runs against the URI-decoded/unescaped path.

 The regular expression language used is RE2, included in Go.
 See the RE2 syntax reference and the Go regexp syntax overview.

-There can only be one path_regexp pattern per named matcher.
+There can only be one path_regexp pattern per named matcher, since this matcher cannot be merged with itself; if you need more, consider using an expression matcher.

 Example:

-Match requests where the path ends a 6 character hex string followed by .css or .js as the file extension, with capture groups that can be accessed with {re.static.1} and {re.static.2} for each part enclosed in ( ), respectively:
+Match requests where the path ends a 6 character hex string followed by .css or .js as the file extension, with capture groups (parts enclosed in ( )), that can be accessed with {re.static.1} and {re.static.2} (or {re.1} and {re.2}), respectively:

 @static path_regexp static \.([a-f0-9]{6})\.(css|js)$